apify/apify-docs/sources/platform/integrations/airbyte.md

 ![Integrations token](./images/apify-integrations-token.png)

 And that's it!
-You now have Apify Datasets set up as a Source, and you can use Airbyte to transfer your datasets to one of the available destinations.
+You now have Apify datasets set up as a Source, and you can use Airbyte to transfer your datasets to one of the available destinations.

-To learn further steps on how to setup a Connection, visit [Airbyte's documentation](https://docs.airbyte.com/using-airbyte/getting-started/set-up-a-connection)
+To learn more about how to setup a Connection, visit [Airbyte's documentation](https://docs.airbyte.com/using-airbyte/getting-started/set-up-a-connection)